rjboer/GOcoolprop/README.md

 # GOcoolprop
-Coolprop but then for Golang, this is a golang port for coolprop
+Coolprop but then for Golang, as in...this is a Golang port for Coolprop..

+And it works really well.